StructuredTrading/Portfolio-Tracker-API/README.md

    * If the transaction is found:
      ```json
      {
-       "transactionID": "<transaction_id>",
-       "portfolioID": "<portfolio_id>",
       "assetID": "bitcoin",
-       "transactionType": "buy",
+      "date": "2024-03-19",
-       "quantity": 1,
+      "portfolioID": 1,
-       "price": 50000,
+      "price": 63265.0,
-       "date": "2024-01-15"
+      "quantity": 10,
+      "totalCost": 632650.0,
+      "transactionID": 1,
+      "transactionType": "buy"
      }
      ```
  * **Error Response Examples:**
    * If the user is not authenticated, does not own the specified transaction, or is not an admin:
      ```json
      {
-       "error": "Unauthorized.
-Access is restricted to the portfolio's owner or an admin."
+       "error": "Not Authorised to view transaction"
      }
      ```
    * If the specified transaction does not exist:
      ```json
      {
-       "error": "Not Found.
-The specified transaction does not exist."
+       "error": "Transaction not found"
      }
      ```
  * **Status Codes:**
    * **'200 OK'** If the specific transaction is successfully retrieved.
-   * **'401 Unauthorized'** If the user is not authenticated or does not have the necessary permissions to access the transaction.
+   * **'403 Forbidden'** If the user lacks the necessary permissions to access the transaction.
    * **'404 Not Found'** If the specified transaction does not exist.